Orff Schulwerk, Levels I, II, and III

 Orff Schulwerk is a philosophy of music education, which is based on the work of German composer and music educator Carl Orff and his colleague, Gunild Keetman.
 During this course, students will explore music through singing, moving, playing unpitched and pitched percussion instruments and recorder, and improvising.
 Level I students will be introduced to basic Orff techniques, including a study of pentatonic melodies, drone accompaniment, ostinato, and elemental forms.
 Level II students will be introduced to hexatonic and modal melodies, drone and chord accompaniments, and changing meters.
 Level III students will begin with a review of the diatonic modes, followed by a study of functional harmony.
 100% attendance is expected of students who participate in this certification course.

-Orff Schulwerk Faculty: Michael Chandler, Paul Cribari, Andrew Ellingsen, Amy Fenton, Paul Hallsted, Richard Layton, Beth Melin Nelson, Jacqueline Schrader, and Meg Tietz
+Orff Schulwerk Faculty: Michael Chandler, Paul Cribari, Amy Fenton, Paul Hallsted, Richard Layton, Beth Melin Nelson, Jacqueline Schrader, Meg Tietz, and Ben Torres

 Paul Cribari, D.M.A. is an Orff Schulwerk teacher in the Cherry Creek School District in Colorado.
-There, he is an instructional facilitator for the district and coordinates the K-12 performing arts program.
+There, he is the Coordinator for Visual and Performing Arts, K-12.
 Paul received his MA with a concentration in Orff Schulwerk from the University of St. Thomas, and his doctorate in Music Education from Boston University.
 In addition to his work with children Paul teaches levels I, II, and III of Orff Schulwerk at SMU, Metropolitan State University of Denver, and the San Francisco International Orff Schulwerk Course.
 Paul is a regular clinician for local chapters of AOSA and has presented sessions at state and local conferences, as well as numerous national conferences of AOSA.
 Internationally, he has taught in Italy and Hong Kong.
 Recent publications include THE ELEMENTAL STYLE: A Handbook for Composers and Arrangers, Part 1.

-Richard Layton, Ph.D. is the Upper School Performing Arts Chair at The Key School in Annapolis, MD.
-In addition to the SMU Course and his work with grades 8-12 students at Key, Rick has been on the faculty at the University of Maryland teaching music theory since 1992.
-For the past three decades, Rick has been an active clinician and presenter for MENC state conferences and for the American Orff-Schulwerk Association's chapter workshops and yearly Professional Development Conferences.
+Richard Layton, Ph.D. has taught at The Key School since 1979.
+In addition to the SMU Course and his work with grades 8-12 students at Key, Rick has been on the faculty at the University of Maryland, College Park teaching music theory since 1992.
+For the past three decades, Rick has been an active clinician and presenter for NAfME state and regional conferences and for the American Orff Schulwerk Association's chapter workshops and yearly national professional development conferences.
 Rick’s international teaching includes Taiwan, Australia, Canada, Dubai, and twice at the Orff Institute in Salzburg, Austria.
 Recent publications include THE ELEMENTAL STYLE: A Handbook for Composers and Arrangers, Part 1.

-Jacque Schrader has experience teaching music and movement to children grades 1-7 at the Key School in Annapolis, MD.
+Jacque Schrader has enjoyed teaching music and movement to 3-year-old children through grade 7 at the Key School in Annapolis, MD for 28 years.
 In addition to teaching Level II at SMU, Jacque was the movement instructor at the University of St. Thomas in St. Paul, MN for 27 years.
-She spent a semester studying at the Orff Institute, where she was later invited to be a guest lecturer.
-Jacque has presented internationally in Dubai, Taiwan, Slovakia, Poland, Germany, and China.
-She is an active clinician, having led workshops at over a dozen AOSA Conferences, TMEA, and local workshops in 35 states.
-In 2012, Jacque co-led the Teacher Education Master class for movement teachers at the AOSA Professional Development Conference.
-In 2016, Jacque’s students were the featured performing group at the AOSA Professional Development Conference in Atlantic City.
-She served on the AOSA National Board of Trustees as Regional Representative for five years.
-She has chaired the AOSA Apprentice Application Review Panel and is currently serving on the Movement Teacher Educator Apprentice Panel.
+She spent a scholarship semester studying at the Orff Institute in Salzburg, Austria, where she was personally invited to be a guest lecturer.
+Jacque has presented, and developed curriculum, internationally in Dubai, Taiwan, Slovakia, Poland, Germany, and China.
+She is an active clinician, having led workshops at two dozen AOSA Conferences, TMEA, and at Orff chapter workshops in 35 states.
+In 2012, Jacque co-led the Teacher Education Master Class for movement teachers at the AOSA Professional Development Conference.
+In 2016, all 54 of her 6th-grade students were the featured performing group at the AOSA Professional Development Conference in Atlantic City.
+She served on the AOSA Board of Trustees as Regional Representative for five years, chaired the AOSA Apprentice Application Review Panel, and currently chairs the Movement Teacher Educator Apprentice Panel.